dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 - Vertical wheel scrolls the embedded table only when vertical overflow exists.
 - If the embedded table cannot scroll in the wheel direction, the event should fall through to Docs scroll chaining.
 - `Ctrl/meta + wheel` is reserved for browser/host zoom and must not be captured by the embed block.
+- The passive wheel path and the editing path use the same scroll model, so scrolling does not change activation stage.

 Scroll state is runtime view state.
 It can be cached by the preview/runtime service, but it is not written into the embed resource.